devmnj/vue-css-loader/README.md

 # @codehat/vue-css-loader

-> CSS Loader component for `Vuejs` which includes 7 loaders.
+> CSS Loader component for `Vuejs` which includes 7 CSS loading animations.
 The CSS works were adapted from CodePen artists

 ## Install